JoseMilans/holbertonschool-printf/README.md

 main.h

 The header file for our programme.
 It includes the necessary library inclusions as well as the function prototypes for our _printf function and other auxiliary functions (print_handlers.c).
-The typedef statement defines a new data type, specifier_t, which is a structure that holds a character pointer and a function pointer.
+The typedef statement defines a new data type, specifier_t, which is a structure that holds a character that represents the format specifier, such as c, s, etc. and a function pointer that takes a va_list and returns an int.
 This structure is used to create an array of structures in the _printf function implementation.

 print_handlers.c